AshtonKem/Resume/resume.typ

   - Part of the team that maintained the company's trade \& position store and the trading instrument reference application.
   - Completed rewrite of the process to import financial futures for better performance and reliability.
   - Wrote an application analyzing bond interest, providing better accuracy than a Bloomberg terminal.
-  - Maintained system uptime during the record breaking trading days of Brexit and the 2016 election.
+  - Maintained system uptime during the record breaking trading days of Brexit and the 2016 U.S. Presidential election.
   - Wrote services to automate end of day back end processes, saving dozens of hours of labor per week.
   - Improved internal devops tools, adding features to save hours of work per sprint.
   - Administered over 100 dedicated servers and VMs using a mixture of open source and proprietary observability tools.